korbu/Obsidian/Rob's Programming Notes/C++/C++ Move Semantics/Chapter 09.md

 ## Part II

-of this book covers the features of move semantics for generic code (especially used in templates and generic lambdas).
+Part II of this book covers the features of move semantics for generic code (especially used in templates and generic lambdas).

 ## Chapter 9: Perfect Forwarding